 For this design-build project for the District Department of the Environment, Biohabitats created regenerative storm water conveyance systems at three highly unstable, hillside areas.
 The goal of the project was to provide stable conveyance and water quality treatment along two ditches on the steep slopes of the Pope Branch Park stream valley and at another location in a nearby neighborhood park.

 This project included the restoration of three very steep large gullies originating from road runoff.
-Two of these projects were restored using the regenerative stormwater conveyance approach, which delivers an estimated 90% TSS, 60% TP, and 50% TN reception for the drainage area served.
-These projects involved grading the gullies and either filling them with a sand and mulch mix and creating a stable, non-erosive flow path over top of the sand fill using a repeating series of boulder and cobble grade controls and pools.
+Two of these projects were restored using the regenerative stormwater conveyance approach, which delivers an estimated 90% Total Suspended Solids (TSS), 60% Thermal Pollution (TP), and 50% Total Nitrogen (TN) reception for the drainage area served.
+These projects involved grading the gullies and filling them with a sand and mulch mix before creating a stable, non-erosive flow path over top of the sand fill using a repeating series of boulder and cobble grade controls and pools.
 This reduces the energy of the stormwater and provides a non-erosive conveyance path for stormwater runoff.
-One of the three projects, involved creation of an urban park LID structure that creates a water feature in the park for the high frequency, low volume runoff events and ties back into an existing stormdrain for the infrequent large flows.
+One of the three projects, involved creation of an urban park Low Impact Development (LID) structure that creates a water feature in the park for the high frequency, low volume runoff events and ties back into an existing stormdrain for the infrequent large flows.
 This involved using a curb cut and modified inlet structure to capture water from street runoff, directing this flow to a created novel stream channel with riffles and pools underlain by a carbon-rich sand bed.
-Small high frequency storms enter the stream, soak into the sand bedded channel, and either infiltrate or are delivered via a underdrain or surface inlet to a underground nalgene-like storage container which decants into the stormdrain system.
+Small high frequency storms enter the stream, soak into the sand bedded channel, and either infiltrate or are delivered via an underdrain or surface inlet to an underground nalgene-like storage container which decants into the stormdrain system.
 Larger flows are directed to the stormdrain system via the novel stream and a surface inlet at the end of the stream.